TranNgocKhoa/aws-notes/Storage.md

 Amazon EFS supports two forms of encryption for file systems, encryption of data in transit and encryption at rest.
 This is an optional feature and has to be enabled by user if needed.

 **Elastic Block Storage (EBS)** - Amazon Elastic Block Store (EBS) is an easy to use, high-performance block storage service designed for use with Amazon Elastic Compute Cloud (EC2) instances for both throughput and transaction-intensive workloads at any scale.
 Encryption (at rest and during transit) is an optional feature for EBS and has to be enabled by the user.
+When using EBS Volumes, the **volume and the instance must be in the same Availability Zone.**

 **Amazon S3** - Amazon Simple Storage Service is storage for the Internet.
 To upload data into S3 you need to create an S3 bucket in one of the AWS Regions.
 Amazon S3 default encryption provides a way to set the default encryption behavior for an S3 bucket.